 Damage or breakage is inevitable when it comes to tools and equipment - and unfortunately, tools theft is a major issue in the UK.

-We offer tool and equipment cover as an optional extra, providing up to:
+We offer tool and equipment cover, providing up to:

 - £10,000 cover for portable tools and equipment (maximum value of £1,000 per item)